sanchit-sherawat/anime-series-app/README.md

 Please make sure to follow the Contribution Guidelines when contributing to this project.

 ## License
--This project is licensed under the MIT [LICENSE](LICENSE) - see the LICENSE file for details.
+ - This project is licensed under the MIT [LICENSE](LICENSE) - see the LICENSE file for details.
--This project is licensed under the ISC [LICENSE](LICENSE.md) - see the LICENSE file for details.
+ - This project is licensed under the ISC [LICENSE](LICENSE.md) - see the LICENSE file for details.

 ## Acknowledgements
 React